 When working with Google Adwords, one of the common questions that you hear is what is a good ctr for my campaign?
 Or what is the best ctr for my keywords?.
-Unfortunately, there is really no correct answer for this, as it depends very much on a lot of different factors.
+Unfortunately, there is no correct answer for this question, as it depends very much on a lot of different factors.
 Some of these factors are in your control and some of which are outside your direct control.

-One of the factors that the Click-thru Rate or CTR depends on the product or service you are marketing.
-It depends on the geographic locations you are targeting, the demographic of the users you are targeting, the overall marketing budget you have, and the competition you have among others.
-That is the reason why the CTR that different customers/campaigns get are different even if they are marketing the same or similar products.
+One of the factors that the Click-thru Rate (or CTR) depends on is the exact product or service you are marketing.
+It depends on the geographic locations you are targeting, the demographic of the users you are targeting, the overall marketing budget you have, and the competition you have etc etc. That is the reason why the CTR that different customers/campaigns get are very different even if they are marketing the same or similar products.

-There are some factors that are still under your control, that you can use to improve your overall appeal and CTR.
-These include the keywords, the ad and ad text, and the landing page.
+Having said that, there are still some factors that are under your control, that you can use to improve your overall appeal, return on investment and CTR.
+These include the keywords, the ad, the ad text, and the landing page.
 In the context of this post, we will assume that the you have optimized for all the factors that are under your control.

 So once you have optimized all of that, what is the ctr that you should target for?
-It still a good idea to have a Click-thru rate value in mind that you can target.
+It still a good idea to have a specific Click-thru rate value in mind that you can target.
 This gives you the incentive to monitor and further optimize the campaign.
 So, the question remains what is a good ctr for this campaign?

 The Moving Target

 One good way to think of CTR is as a moving target over a definite period of time.
-In this method, you try to improve your CTR by a percentage of you current CTR, regardless of what it is.
+In this method you try to improve the CTR by a percentage of your current CTR, regardless of what it is.
 You can choose some value that you feel comfortable with.
 I usually suggest 50% as it is good round value.

 So, if your current CTR is 2% then your target will be 3% over a period of four weeks.
-It is important to also have a pre-determined time frame so that the value can be averaged out.
+It is important to also have a predetermined time frame so that the values can be averaged out.
 This makes it less vulnerable to ups and downs in the traffic which is inevitable.

 Once you have got to 3%, your next target is 4.5% and so forth.
 Also, it makes most sense when you can keep your CPC at the same level but just optimize other factors to achieve the higher CTR.
 Modifying the CPC or bidding higher is also a possible way to get better CTR, but remember that this will also increase your overall budget.

 The Static Target

 Again, this now becomes very specific to your campaign.
 We probably still can generate a value that can be considered as good CTR for a generic campaign.
 There are some differences between what a “good” CTR is and what you should target.
-Also, CTR differ vastly between different search networks.
+Also, bear in mind that CTR differ vastly between different search networks.

 In the google search results page, there are 10 organic results and a varying number of paid links.
 The number of paid links usually varies anywhere between 3 and 10.
 The exact number will change depending on the search query as well as the google result page layout.
 Every time, google modifies the page layout the number of results could potentially change.